prahladyeri/tiddly/README.md

 		def repr(self):
 			return "<Dual(id=%s, text=%s, )>" % (id, text)

+Finally, you can also install `flask-tiddly` using `pip` just to play around with:

+	pip install tiddly

 ## Feature Roadmap

 I intend to add the following features to this template project soon: